Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Hauptscharführer Willi Frank (7yrs Imprisonment)

-SS Hauptscharführer Jakob Fries (Fate Unknown)
+SS Hauptscharführer Jakob Fries (Died October 20, 1974 in Albertshofen)

 SS Hauptscharführer Wilhelm Gehring (Executed by the Poles)